andreafioraldi/qasan/README.md

 If it fails, or if your binary is for another architecture, QASan is the tool that you want/have to use.

-No that the overhead of AFL++ libdislocator is much lower but it can catch less bugs.
+Note that the overhead of AFL++ libdislocator is much lower but it can catch less bugs.
 This is a short blanket, take your choice.

 Another discriminat for the choice is [CompareCoverage](https://andreafioraldi.github.io/articles/2019/07/20/aflpp-qemu-compcov.html).
 If your target has fuzzing roadblocks, you can use QASan+CompCov to fuzz it with Sanitization and Roadblocks bypassing.